Adaptively secure unitary designs with constant non-Clifford cost

 \begin{corollary} Quantum-secure unitary $k$-designs can be constructed using $O(k^2\log^2\varepsilon^{-1})$ many non-Clifford gates~\footnote{The dependence on the resolution error $\varepsilon$ can be improved to $\tilde{O}(k^2\log\varepsilon^{-1})$ by using $\tilde{O}(k^2)$ extra qubits, using the construction of Ref.~\cite{cui2025unitarydesignsnearlyoptimal}; see the supplemental material for details.}. \end{corollary}

+The proof has to be found in Appendix S.3~3~\cite{_see_}.
 A natural question for the curious reader is how many non-Clifford gates are \textit{necessary} to construct quantum-secure unitary designs, and whether \cref{cor1} achieves optimality in this regard.
 The following theorem establishes a lower bound on the non-Clifford cost required for unitary designs.
 Specifically, we present a \textit{computationally efficient} quantum algorithm which, given $k$ parallel queries to a unitary sampled either from an ensemble $\mathcal{E}$ or from the Haar measure, can distinguish the two unless the unitaries in $\mathcal{E}$ contain at least $\Omega(k)$ non-Clifford gates.

 \begin{theorem} Let $\mathcal{E}$ be an ensemble of unitaries containing at most $t<n$ non-Clifford gates.
 If $12t+10\le k$, then

 \end{theorem}